NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/copy-offload.md

 > [!IMPORTANT]
 > Copy the certificate to `/etc/nnf-dm-usercontainer/cert.pem` on each compute node.
 It must be readable by all users' compute applications.

+### Library libcopyoffload

+The [`libcopyoffload` library](https://github.com/NearNodeFlash/nnf-dm/tree/master/daemons/lib-copy-offload) must be made available on the compute nodes and the developer environments for users to use with their applications.

 ### WLM and the per-Workflow token

+> [!NOTE]
+> The following must be handled by the WLM service.
+There is nothing here for the adminstrator to do.

 The WLM, such as Flux, must retrieve the per-Workflow token and make it available to the user's compute application as an environment variable named `DW_WORKFLOW_TOKEN`.
 The token is used by the `libcopyoffload` library to construct the "Bearer Token" for its requests to the copy-offload server.
 The token becomes invalid after the Workflow enters its teardown state.